christophgil/ZIPsFS/README.md

     ls -l /proc/self/environ

 The reported  file size is zero.
 Nevertheless, *cat*, *more*  and even *tail* work.
+Why?
 If the FUSE file system  returns zero for a file, the content of the files are not readable.
 Any suggested appreciated.

-### Limitations - nested, recursive

-Currently, nesting (recursion) is not yet supported.
-A virtual file cannot be the basis for another virtual file.

 ### ZIPsFS_autogen_queue.sh

-Some exotic scientific  Windows executables cannot be started from a compiled program like  ZIPsFS.
-The problem is that the Console API is used instead of terminal escape sequences.
-As a work around, we developed the shell script **ZIPsFS_autogen_queue.sh**.
-With each pass of an  infinity loop  one task is taken from a queue and processed.
-One file is converted at a time per script instance.
+Some scientific Windows executables do not behave well when started from a compiled programs like ZIPsFS.
+The problem is caused by the the Console API which replaces old fashion terminal escape sequences.
+As a work around, the shell script **ZIPsFS_autogen_queue.sh** can be used.
+ZIPsFS pushes tasks and waits for their completion when the symbol **PLACEHOLDER_EXTERNAL_QUEUE** is given instead of an executable program.
+These tasks are performed in the shell script which need to be started explicitly.
 Several instances of this shell script can run in parallel.
-In the settings, the symbol **PLACEHOLDER_EXTERNAL_QUEUE** is given instead of an executable program.

 ZIPsFS Options